ocrmypdf/OCRmyPDF/docs/introduction.rst

    behavior can be suppressed by setting ``--pdfa-image-compression`` to ``jpeg`` or ``lossless`` to set all images to one type or the other.
    Ghostscript has no option to maintain the input image's format.
-   (Ghostscript 9.25+ can copy JPEG images without transcoding them;
+   (Modern Ghostscript can copy JPEG images without transcoding them.)
-   earlier versions will transcode.)
 -  Ghostscript's PDF/A conversion removes any XMP metadata that is not one of the standard XMP metadata namespaces for PDFs.
 In particular, PRISM Metdata is removed.